 Use frosting to attach two feet opposite the tail.

-Store your Brownie Bunny Butts in airtight container for up to a few days.
+Store your Easter bunny butt brownies in an airtight container at room temperature for up to 3 days.